Westlake-AI/MogaNet/TRAINING.md

 --checkpoint /path/to/checkpoint.tar.gz
 ```

-- In the example above, we test the model in 224x224x3 resolutions (modified by `--img_size 224` or `--input_size 224 224 3`) without using the EMA model.
+- In the example above, we test the model in 224x224x3 resolutions (modified by `--img_size 224` or `--img_size 224 224 3`) without using the EMA model.
 Please add `--use_ema` to enable EMA evaluation for MogaNet-Small, MogaNet-Base, and MogaNet-Large.
 Running on one machine, we can use `--num_gpu` and use `--amp` to avoid OOM issues.

 To evaluate other MogaNet variants, `--model` and `--use_ema` need to be changed.
 Examples with single-machine commands are given below: